European Technical Assessments explained

 Why the law came into force?

-The Construction Products Regulations (CPR), which were adopted in the UK to enforce the European Construction Products Directive.
-The aim of the directive is to harmonize the safety performance of construction products across the EU and they apply to anything placed on the market, whether imported or manufactured in the EU.
+The aim of the Regulation is to harmonize the safety performance of construction products across the EU and it applies to anything placed on the market, whether or not manufactured in the EU.

 How does it affect my business?